 Things then get too weird.
-When more gangsters Spidey fights start dying and then he runs into his old foe the Big Man (deceased Daily Bugle reporter Fredrick Foswell) and discovers George Stacy under the mask, Spidey knows something’s up, and he knows Mysterio’s behind it.
+More gangsters Spidey fights start dying, and he runs into his old foe the Big Man (deceased Daily Bugle reporter Fredrick Foswell) and discovers George Stacy under the mask.
+Then Spidey knows something’s up, and he knows Mysterio’s behind it.

 He’s messed with Spidey a lot from the shadows, like with bringing back Harry Osborn “from the dead,” and Slott uses him to good effect.
 Mysterio is never featured all that heavily after this, but Slott does a good job showing how this villain will always be there, in the background, manipulating events.
 Heck, Slott even ends the story by having Mysterio approached by Chameleon to join his little gang with him Diablo, and the Kravinoffs.
 It’s a good weaving together of plots and characters, a really fun story that ranks as one of the best The Gauntlet has to offer.
 Marcos Martin provides his typically excellent art, but with a slightly darker tone that matches the story.